Key changes

 • These must be documented in a society’s constitution.

-Distribution of surplus assets1 after winding up
+Distribution of surplus assets after winding up (see note 2 below)

 Surplus assets can be given to any party in accordance with the rules of your society.